everthis/pacify-poetic-soul-searches/README.md

 ```

 ```
-She is a storm worthfacing and surviving.
+She is a storm worth facing and surviving.
 ```

 ```